MD Curriculum Overview

 The Practical Immersion Experience is a 6-week rural community-based clinical preceptorship experience during which students live in the community to which they are assigned.
 Students will be mentored by a practicing community physician.
 PIE offers the opportunities to learn in the setting of a clinical practice, using the skills and knowledge acquired during previous lectures, Clinical Reasoning small groups, and clinical and communication skills from Doctoring 1 and 2.
 Students will integrate basic science and Doctoring skills into the day-to-day life of the practice of medicine, using patients and their problems as the springboard for their learning.
 PIE also offers the opportunity to observe first-hand the impact of being a physician on one’s own life and lifestyle.

-Block Chairs: Dan Stulberg, MD, and Ann Morrison, MD
+Block Chairs: Anthony Fleg, MD and Ann Morrison, MD

 Doctoring 4: Equipping your professional toolbox.